Darshanrathore/Bestify_your_time-QuizApp/README.md

 for backed you need to run "npm start" commond to lift the backed, and for front end you need to run " ng serve" commond to run frontend.

+For data Base you need to create databse according to mentioned in backend in . env file.

+then create tables according to the mentioned in DataBase-queries file.